 In 2004, alumni James and Gail Petty Riepe of Baltimore made a $10 million pledge to rename the House and support programming.
 The Riepes were entirely dedicated to the enrichment of student life at Penn and championed the College House system with palpable enthusiasm.
 At the time, Mr. Riepe was chairman of Penn’s Board of Trustees and Gail Petty Riepe was a member of the Board of Overseers for the School of Veterinary Medicine.
 Mr. Riepe, W’65, and Ms. Riepe, CW’68, proudly sent three generations of their family to live in the Quad while enrolled at Penn.
 The official dedication of the House as Riepe was held in March of 2005, to great fanfare.

 Riepe has always been a House distinguished by its great faculty presence and high degree of interaction among faculty, staff and students.
-From the highly regarded Mentors, Living Cultures, and Creative Minds, Creative Souls Program Communities, to the legendary barbeques and rich culinary life, Riepe is a House in which generations of first year students have flourished and will continue to do so.
+From the highly regarded Mentors Program, to the legendary barbeques and rich culinary life, Riepe is a House in which generations of first year students have flourished and will continue to do so.